-At CBS we are highly experienced in laying warehouse floors day in, day out, all over the country.
+At CBS we are highly experienced in laying warehouse concrete flooring day in, day out, all over the country.

 CSCS Accredited installers also on NVQ Scheme